mistval/node-fetch-cache/README.md

 The get function should accept a key and return whatever value was set for that key (or `undefined`/`null` if there is no value for that key).

 The remove function should accept a key and remove the cached value associated with that key, if any.
+It is also safe for your caching delegate to remove values from the cache arbitrarily if desired (for example if you want to implement a TTL in the caching delegate).

 Both functions can be async.

-It is safe to remove values from the cache arbitrarily (for example if you implement a TTL in the caching delegate).

 For example, you could make and use your own simple memory cache like this: